BioPP/bppsuite/README.md

 ### Documentation

-Documentation can be found at http://github.com/bppsuite.
+Documentation can be found at http://github.com/bppsuite/releases in pdf or html.